Part 1:

 This term is also used for ex-pupils of the Royal Grammar School.
 The RGS was founded in 1525 by Thomas Horsley within the grounds of St. Nicholas Church, Newcastle; since then the school has moved five times.
 The school has been based in Rye Hill, Walker and on the Westgate Road.
 There is still the old school entrance outside the Long Bar, Westgate Road which is famous for the 1971 film, Get Carter.
 However, the RGS has occupied its present buildings in Jesmond since 1906.

-On the 12th September 1899 Old Novocastrians Rugby Football Club was formed by a group of former pupils of the Royal Grammar School, Newcastle upon Tyne.
+On the 15th September 1899 Old Novocastrians Rugby Football Club was formed by a group of former pupils of the Royal Grammar School, Newcastle upon Tyne.
 A letter was sent out reading ‘A proposed new club for Newcastle: A meeting will be held at the Grammar School, Rye Hill under the auspices of Old Novocastrians Club, for the purpose of forming a new rugby club.
 The attendance of Grammar school boys is specially required.’

 The group was led by Reuben Hodgson, Harry Lumey and George Sanderson who all played pivotal roles in the inception of the club.
 The club was open to all former pupils and teachers of the school.
-The club played their first game against North Durham 2nd XV at Felling on 23rd September, 1899; only eleven days after the club had been formed.
+The club played their first game against North Durham 2nd XV at Felling on 23rd September, 1899; only eight days after the club had been formed.
 The next game a few weeks later on 21st October saw Old Novos run out 8-0 winners against Walker (now defunct).
 Old Novos didn't have a ground of their own but would use pitches in Walker.
-In 1900, Harry Lumey took over the job as Secretary and through his tremendous efforts brought the Club forward in playing strength and membership.
+In 1900, Harry Lumley took over the job as Secretary and through his tremendous efforts brought the Club forward in playing strength and membership.
 In those early days, Lumey would organise friendly fixtures with now defunct club sides like Houghton Nomads and Tudhoe.

 In 1906, Northumberland County Rugby was first represented by an Old Novocastrian in Percy Phillips, who played against Durham at Percy Park in a 0-0 draw.
 Phillips would be the first of eleven Old Novocastrians to be capped for the county before the outbreak of war in 1914.
 However he had to wait two years before he was joined by a fellow member of Old Novos.
 In 1908 Buck Stewart, already capped eight times by Northumberland, pulled on the county jersey alongside Phillips against Cumberland.